khaors/geocompr/main.md

                         kernel = "rbfdot")
 ```

-Hence, the only thing left to do is to specify a resampling strategy.
+The next stage is to specify a resampling strategy.
-Again we will use a 100-repeated 5-fold spatial CV.
+Again we will use a 100-repeated 5-fold spatial CV:

 <!-- Instead of saying "outer resampling" we concluded to use "performance estimation level" and "tuning level" (inner) in our paper
 # this is also what is shown in the nested CV figure so it would be more consistent -->